ohmyilya/weakllama/README.md

 ## Configuration

-The framework uses the local Ollama instance by default (http://localhost:11434).
-The model is set to llama2 by default.
+The framework uses the local Ollama instance.
+NB.
+The model is set to **llama2 by default**.

 ## Logging